martinblech/dotfiles/README.markdown

 You'll also want to change `git/gitconfig.symlink`, which will set you up as committing as Martin Blech.
 You probably don't want that.

+You'll also want to change `git/gitconfig.symlink`, which will set you up as committing as Martin Blech.
+You probably don't want that.

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your